iancooperman/iancooperman.github.io/src/JavaScriptGraphicsEngineBody.md

 In the 8th week of class, we were assigned our final project: to create a 3-D scene of a car driving on the road with the sun constantly rising and setting.
 While I could have technically hacked a previous homework assignment into something presentable (like many people ended up doing), I decided to do one better.
 In the name of modularity, not to mention code cleanliness, I opted to take on the complex task of building a graphics engine from scratch.

-I had two weeks to complete this project: the first week was spent learning as much about 3-D scene organization as possible, including the all-mighty <a [scene graph](https://en.wikipedia.org/wiki/Scene_graph).</a> My previous experience with Unity allowed me to get a good understanding of it quickly.
+I had two weeks to complete this project: the first week was spent learning as much about 3-D scene organization as possible, including the all-mighty [scene graph](https://en.wikipedia.org/wiki/Scene_graph).
+My previous experience with Unity allowed me to get a good understanding of it quickly.
 By the time the week was up, I had more than a good mental model to code it up myself.

 A scene graph works with a top-level, empty object that serves as a root for the scene.
 Then, we render any child objects this root may happen to have, then we render the children's children and so on in a complete traversal of the tree (it's called a scene graph, but in this case, it's a tree/acyclic graph).